 Train and test Supervised Text Classifier using fasttext

-Text Classification is one of the important NLP (Natural Language Processing) task with wide range of application in solving problems like Document Classification, Sentiment Analysis, Email SPAM Classification, Tweet Classification etc.
+Text Classification is an important NLP (Natural Language Processing) task with a wide range of applications in solving problems like Document Classification, Sentiment Analysis, Email SPAM Classification, Tweet Classification etc.

 To work with fastText, it has to be built from source.
 To build fastText, follow the fastText Tutorial – How to build FastText library from github source.
-Once fastText is built, run the fasttext commands mentioned in the following tutorial from the location of fasttest executable.
+Once fastText is built, run the fastText commands mentioned in the following tutorial from the location of the fasttext executable.

 Prepare a text file such that each line is an example.
 During the start of the line mention the labels.
 To mention a label, precede the label name with “__label__” (underscore underscore label underscore underscore).